FAQS

 No. You must meet all program requirements set in the Program Handbook, including submitting correct, complete, and legible documents by the dates requested.
 Incentive funds are not paid until the Program Administrator receives and approves a signed Incentive Claim Form, proof of Permission to Operate from SDG&E, and other supporting documents.

-The San Diego Solar Equity Program (SDSEP) is a 10-year incentive program funded by San Diego Gas & Electric® (SDG&E®) shareholder funds as part of the City of San Diego’s franchise agreement with SDG&E®.
-The program allocates a total of $10 million, $1 million per year, to assist eligible customers with monetary assistance to install solar panels on their homes.
+The San Diego Solar Equity Program (SDSEP) is a 10-year incentive program funded by San Diego Gas & Electric (SDG&E) shareholder funds as part of the City of San Diego’s franchise agreement with SDG&E. The program allocates a total of $10 million, $1 million per year, to provide eligible, income-qualifying customers with monetary assistance to install solar panels on their homes.